mara-schulke/srch/te/README.md

-# The RTP Expression Language
+# The Text Expression Language

 This is a crate contains a parser, execution engine and specification for a super simple language to write readable and memorizable text processing expressions.